heathen00/event/README.md

      should not be too extensive to reduce redundancy and should only indicate that ... what?
      Think about what the integration testing should prove in more concrete and limited terms.

-## Rough Notes

-You should rename the "DocumentView" to "DocumentModel" because that is what it is.
-When you start implementing things like the "validation" subsystem, then the created validation data structures would be a view of the document model, following the Model-View-Controller design pattern.
-The same thing for the parser.

-When implementing the copying of malicious, mutable data ensure you also handle those statements that contain complex member data, such as VertexReferenceGroup containing VertexReferences.
-You'll also need to handle defensive copying for BigDecimal since it has an implementation flaw (missing "final" keyword in class definition) so it can be sub classed and made modifiable.
-NOTE: you have a prototype solution for testing BasisMatrix for copying, only.
-Try making the implementation as simple as possible so that you don't have to write too much code.
-You'll have to test both creating objects, data members that are non-final classes (BigDecimal) and data members that are classes defined in this subsystem.
-   * NOTE: You want to add additional testing to MutabilityTester to ensure the defensive copy ONLY occurs if the object being copied is NOT the expected type.

-After completing the acceptance tests, check testing coverage to find where supplemental unit testing is required.

-You should probably review and clean up the Javadoc for the published APIs.
-For example, you should move the discussion about the vertex references from the vertex implementations into the vertex reference implementations.

-If you start using singleton, and fly weight patterns in the implementation, it would make more sense to do so on a StatementFactory by StatementFactory basis, since eventually you want to be able to start setting different policies changing behaviours when creating the StatementFactory.

-It may make the interface simpler to use, and it is possible to enforce the minimum number of members for statements with lists of things if you use varargs.
-Actually, I'm not sure whether this idea will work well with the parser.
-I'll leave this idea until last.
-NOTE: I started working on a solution for this in the branch "refactor".
-I'll keep it for now, but this work is no longer a priority.